mapbender/mapbender-documentation/en/book/quickstart.rst

 #. upload an image file as screenshot for the application overview

 #. choose a template for your application.
 The template defines the structure of the application.
-Mapbender3 provides some templates for you (Fullscreen, Classic,...).
+Mapbender provides some templates for you (Fullscreen, Classic,...).
 You also can define your own template.

 #. choose the button **Create** to create the application